aqeel04/sellor/docs/architecture/architectures.rst

 Example: Coffee
 ~~~~~~~~~~~~~~~

 Your shop sells Coffee from around the world.
 Customer can order 1kg, 500g and 250g packages.
 Orders are shipped by couriers.

-.. centered:: LICENSE AGREEMENT

 .. table:: Attributes
+   :caption: this
+   :name: this

    =================  ===========
    Attribute          Values